peakBreaker/peakBreaker.github.io/_posts/2018-09-07-Golang-with-The-Paal-Gang.markdown

 * Normal structure is this:
 `$GOPATH/src/myProj/vendor/package`
 * protip: Use godep instead of `$ go get` to maintain better structure.
 I wont get to much into the use of this in this post
-* Note: Go 1.11 introduces experimental support for projects outside $GOPATH
+* Note: Go 1.11 introduces experimental support for projects outside $GOPATH.
+  Havent looked too closely on this yet, but theres a [wiki entry](https://github.com/golang/go/wiki/Modules)

 ## Golang Syntax